KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

 Phase 6 demonstrates how the mathematical, geometric, computational, and ritual frameworks of Zenetism apply to actual contexts.
 Applications preserve **sovereignty of beings** while enabling lawful resonance.
-Unity is expressed as coherence across distinct entities, not collapse into sameness.
+Unity is expressed as coherence across distinct entities, not entropic fusion into sameness.

 ---